Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 ### Navigation Bar (All Pages)

-- [ ] See username in top right
+- [X] See username in top right
-- [ ] Hover/click username → see dropdown menu
+- [X] Hover/click username → see dropdown menu
-- [ ] Dropdown shows:
+- [X] Dropdown shows:
-  - [ ] "My Queue" link
+  - [X] "My Queue" link
-  - [ ] "Submit Queue Entry" link
+  - [X] "Submit Queue Entry" link
-  - [ ] "Profile" link
+  - [X] "Profile" link
-  - [ ] "Check In/Out" link (if has active jobs)
+  - [X] "Check In/Out" link (if has active jobs)
-  - [ ] "Notifications" link
+  - [X] "Notifications" link
-  - [ ] "Archive" link
+  - [X] "Archive" link
-  - [ ] "Logout" link
+  - [X] "Logout" link
-- [ ] NO admin links visible for regular users
+- [X] NO admin links visible for regular users
-- [ ] All links navigate to correct pages
+- [X] All links navigate to correct pages

 ### User Profile Page (`/profile/`)

 **Profile Information Tab:**
-- [ ] See current profile information displayed
+- [X] See current profile information displayed
-- [ ] Edit First Name → save → see success message
+- [TODO] Edit First Name → save → see success message NEED TO MAKE EDITABLE
-- [ ] Edit Last Name → save → see success message
+- [TODO] Edit Last Name → save → see success message NEED TO BAKE EDITABLE
-- [ ] Changes reflected on page after refresh
+- [WouldWork] Changes reflected on page after refresh
-- [ ] Try blank required fields → see validation error
+- [X] Try blank required fields → see validation error
+- [TODO] Make the slack member ID instructions easier, and make it A PART OF REGISTRATION THAT ISN'T REQUIRED.
 **Notification Preferences Tab:**
-- [ ] See list of notification types
+- [X] See list of notification types
-- [ ] Toggle "Queue Position: On Deck" → save → see success
+- [X] Toggle "Queue Position: On Deck" → save → see success
-- [ ] Toggle "Queue Position: Ready for Check-In" → save (should NOT disable - critical)
+- [X] Toggle "Queue Position: Ready for Check-In" → save (should NOT disable - critical)
-- [ ] Toggle "Checkout Reminder" → save (should NOT disable - critical)
+- [X] Toggle "Checkout Reminder" → save (should NOT disable - critical)
-- [ ] Toggle other notifications → save → verify saved
+- [X] Toggle other notifications → save → verify saved
-- [ ] Refresh page → verify checkboxes reflect saved state
+- [X] Refresh page → verify checkboxes reflect saved state
-- [ ] See "Followed Presets" section
+- [X] See "Followed Presets" section
-- [ ] See list of followed presets (if any)
+- [X] See list of followed presets (if any)

-**Security Settings:**
-- [ ] Click "Change Security Question"
-- [ ] Enter current security answer
+**Security:**
+- [X] Decide to delete changing
+- [TODO] Add a little line in the Profile Information that if you need to change your security question, username, email, or name, contact an administrator.
-- [ ] Select new security question
+- [TODO] Make staff capable of changing ALL user information, including security question
-- [ ] Enter new security answer
-- [ ] Submit → see success message
-- [ ] Verify change by going through password reset flow

 ---